UA-58485511-1

 The Ultra Pro hand-held ultrasound imaging camera is capable of accurately locating gas leaks from several meters with unrivaled speed.
-It excels finding leaks in high or in hard-to-reach areas.
+It excels in finding leaks in high or in hard-to-reach areas.

 The sensor works by detecting the specific sounds that pressurized gas leaks emit.
 Thanks to its integrated 124 ultrasound microphones, the ultrasound camera reconstructs the position of the sound source.
 The information is overlaid in real-time with a wide angle optical image.

-or 1 to 300ft
+or 1 foot

 Down to